 See the lush tropical forests and the views from sky high.
 The Dominican Tree House Village offers a heart racing zip line affair across 12 platforms high above the jungle.
 Afterwards, you can even stay overnight at the hotel, which offers rooms in multi level tree houses.

-Sher’s Tip: The tree house rooms are one of a kind.
+Sher’s Tip: Ziplining is such a high, I can’t wait to do it again!
+Also the tree house rooms on site are one of a kind.
 Upgrade and splurge on the large bedroom, with swing chairs and a private bath for the most luxurious experience!

 3 | Exploring Parque Nacional Los Haitises